lxc/incus/doc/howto/initialize.md

 ### Default profile

-Unlike the interactive initialization mode, the `lxd init --preseed` command does not modify the default profile, unless you explicitly express that in the provided YAML payload.
+Unlike the interactive initialization mode, the `incus admin init --preseed` command does not modify the default profile, unless you explicitly express that in the provided YAML payload.

 For instance, you will typically want to attach a root disk device and a network interface to your default profile.
 See the following section for an example.